stinb/UnderstandForVSCode/README.md

 > Why is the language server executable not found?

 Read step 2 "Make the command `userver` accessible to Visual Studio Code" above in setup

+> Why isn't the language server starting?

+To start it, do either of the following.
+* Have a _.und_ folder in your file explorer, which is created automatically when creating an _Understand_ project.
+* If the _.und_ folder is elsewhere, open a code file which is one of our supported languages.

 ---
 > Why aren't my results accurate after creating or deleting a file?